faezaanansari1/campusdoordash/README.md

 This should install all dependencies

-To start up the project, you can use "npm run dev".
+To start up the project, you can use "npm run dev" at the root level of the project.
 The URL (localhost) should be in the terminal